CALL US TODAY: 201-988-1308

 A commission is a certain amount of money paid to perform certain tasks or duties.
 Some employers use commissions, especially in sales roles, to encourage their employees to work harder by putting them in charge of the amount of money they can make at any given time.
 However, such commissions can sometimes go unpaid.

-Why Should You Hire Attorneys for Unpaid Commission Claims?
+Why Should You Hire Attorneys For Unpaid Commission Claims?

 When you believe that you have not been paid the commissions you are due, it can be a very stressful period for you.
 An attorney can help you to analyze your specific situation and advise if you can file an unpaid commission lawsuit.
 They can also give you insight on whether you could potentially recover damages and other remedies, including liquidated damages.
 If a lawsuit is required, an attorney can help you to achieve a successful resolution.

-Common FAQs about Unpaid Commissions
+Common FAQs About Unpaid Commissions

 Some employers may terminate a commission-based employee just after they made a big sale.
 They then make the account a “house account” in order cheat the employee out of their commission.
 Other employees may fire a commission-based salesperson and neglect to pay them on sales they already procured.